 The selling shareholder, Lehman Brothers Inc., beneficially owns as of the date of this prospectus, and is offering pursuant to this prospectus, 3,694,939 shares of Chesapeake common stock.
-Lehman Bothers Inc. holds no other shares of Chesapeake stock other than shares held in connection with its ordinary course market making accounts.
 Lehman Brothers Inc. co-managed an underwriting of \$500 million of Chesapeake senior notes and \$200 million of Chesapeake preferred stock in April 1998.
 It does not have, nor within the past three years has it had, any position, office or other material relationship with Chesapeake or any of its predecessors or affiliates.